Senja is located at 69 degrees north, with great opportunities to see the midnight sun in summer and the magical Northern Lights in winter.

-An encounter with Senja leaves traces in the people who experience it.
-We at Senja Arctic Lodge want to create the conditions so that you get a memorable stay from Senja.
+A meeting with Senja leaves its mark on those who experience it.
+At Senja Arctic Lodge, we want to make sure you have a memorable stay in Senja.

-The nature north of the Arctic Circle has always had a magical attraction on man.
-Senja, Norway's second largest island and its 1600 square kilometers, offers areas with almost untouched nature and exciting history.
+Nature north of the Arctic Circle has always had a magical attraction on humans.
+Senja, Norway's second largest island at 1600 square kilometers, offers areas with almost untouched nature and exciting history.

-Senja is Norway in miniature that can offer spectacular nature and experiences for young and old.
-The island is still full of pristine and undiscovered gems to enjoy.
-Real and pure joy is created in the encounter with the northern lights, the whale, the food and the darkness of the winter or the midnight sun, the crashing of waves, white beaches and majestic mountain peaks in the summer.
+Senja is Norway in miniature and offers spectacular nature and experiences for young and old.
+The island is still full of untouched and undiscovered gems to be enjoyed.
+Genuine and pure joy is created in the meeting with the Northern Lights, the whale, the food, and the darkness of winter, or the Midnight Sun, the sound of waves, white beaches, and majestic mountain peaks in summer.

 Senja has everything you want to experience in a short or long time.
-National tourist route with magical vantage points, art and cultural experiences with high quality, elves and trolls, a bustling bird and animal life.
+National tourist routes with magical viewpoints, high-quality art and cultural experiences, trolls and elves, a bustling bird and animal life.

-On the outside of Senja, where sea and sky meet, the tourist road winds on the ridge over the village of Bergsbotn.
-On a 44 meter long platform you can enjoy the magnificent view of the Bergsfjord and the high mountains around.
+On the outer side of Senja where the sea and sky meet, the tourist road winds its way along the ridge above the village of Bergsbotn.
+On a 44-meter-long platform, you can enjoy the magnificent view of Bergsfjorden and the high mountains around.

-The steep mountains that plunge straight into the sea in several places on Senja are an overwhelming sight, and the most striking feature of the island.
-The road winds in and out of the fjords where the water is clean, clear and cold.
-So cold that no matter how inviting the beaches with chalk-white coral sand appear, a bath is reserved for the toughest.
+The steep mountains that plunge straight into the sea in several places on Senja are an overwhelming sight and the most distinctive feature of the island.
+The road winds in and out of the fjords where the water is pure, clear, and cold.
+So cold that no matter how inviting the beaches with chalk-white coral sand appear, a swim is reserved for the toughest.

-Senja is like a large playground for outdoor people who like challenges.
-For anyone who wants to hike, climb, paddle, dive or free ride down steep mountain slopes, Senja is perfect.
-Here there are plenty of opportunities to move around in nature.
-There are also simpler activities that can be of great pleasure to both young and old.
-Find one of the many beautiful beaches, follow the sea as it pulls out, and run ahead when the waves crash in again without being hit by the cold water.
-Sometimes it's not necessary to have more fun.
+Senja is like a large playground for outdoor enthusiasts who like challenges.
+For anyone who wants to hike, climb, paddle, dive or freeride down steep mountain slopes, Senja is perfect.
+There are plenty of opportunities to move around in nature.
+There are also simpler activities that can be great fun for both adults and children.
+Find one of the many beautiful beaches, follow the sea as it retreats, and run ahead as the waves come back without getting hit by the cold water.
+Sometimes it doesn't take much to have fun.

-On Sør-Senja we also have the old Skrolsvik fort which is located on Senjehesten.
-Here we find more cannons and other material from the days of the Cold War.
-Exciting place that gives thought-provoking associations.
-Here there are also white beaches and beautiful nature.
+In Sør-Senja, we also have the old Skrolsvik fortress located on Senjehesten.
+Here we find cannons and other equipment from the Cold War days.
+An exciting place that gives thought-provoking associations.
+There are also white beaches and beautiful scenery.

-In the heart of the Ersfjord is Ersfjordstranda with white, fine-grained sand that sends thoughts to other countries and beaches.
-Surrounded by pointed, high mountains, this is Norway at its most beautiful.
-The toilet building on the square with a triangular shape and gold-plated exterior is an attraction in itself.
+At the innermost part of Ersfjorden lies Ersfjord Beach, with white, fine-grained sand that evokes thoughts of other countries and beaches.
+Surrounded by sharp, high mountains, this is Norway at its most beautiful.
+The restroom building on the site, with its triangular shape and gilded exterior, is an attraction in itself.

-At the far end of the headland between Steinfjorden and Ersfjorden is the picnic area Tungeneset.
-A footpath in Siberian larch leads out over the rocks with a view to the North Sea in the west and the razor-sharp mountain range Okshornan in the north.
+At the tip of the peninsula between Steinfjorden and Ersfjorden lies the rest stop Tungeneset.
+A walkway made of Siberian larch leads out over the rocks, with views of the North Sea to the west and the razor-sharp mountain range Okshornan to the north.